 Friction.
 Sometimes the screeching of the train on the tracks can become unbearably.
 If we lessen the amount of friction being produced between the wheel and the track, this would cut out ninety percent of the noise.
 Lighten the load of the train cars by constructing the cars out of lighter metal alloys.
 All new train cars being built should somehow meet a new standard.
 A lighter train would reduce energy expenditure as well as noise.
 Some curves in the track are pretty demanding on a long train.
 You can hear and feel the amount of friction around these turns.
 A survey should be conducted of the worst curves in the tracks, and then these curves should be eased over time.

 Are the NYC subway trains using a type of linear brush motor?
 The third rail was always mysterious.Create a 50 year plan to eventually take the trains off the third rail system?

 More maps.
-Sometimes the map is outside the turnstyle and after you pass the turnstyle, no friggin' map!
+Sometimes the map is outside the turnstile and after you pass the turnstile, no friggin' map!

 Clarity of announcements on the platform could use some work.
 Better placement of the speakers, say at ear level to average human height, so the volume doesn't have to be cranked to eleven.
 Improve the microphone for the train station attendant, or the placement of his/her mic.
 Same would go for announcements on the train.